Finer-Things/2023_Erdos_Institute_Bootcamp_Education/README.md

 See ``data_visualizations.ipynb`` and ``Exploring_data`` in the ``./EDA`` folder for some Jupyter notebooks examining the data.
 We plotted scatter plots for our features, which are all continuous variables.

 # Modeling
-Using these data, we developed linear and non-linear models.
+Using these data, we developed linear and non-linear models in ``all_model_and_comparison``.
 See ``./Modelling`` for more information and corresponding notebooks of our models and model comparison.